 City Councilwoman Tameika Isaac Devine is a founding partner in the law firm of Jabber & Isaac, PA, where she practices in the areas of real estate, probate and business transactions.
-She is also an adjunct professor at the University of Phoenix in the area of Law.
+She is the founder of The Possibilities Institute, a peak performance consulting, coaching and public speaking firm that specializes in working with women leaders and mothers.
 Mrs. Devine is a graduate of Spring Valley High School.
 She received her undergraduate degree in Business Management from Hampton University and her Juris Doctorate from the University of South Carolina School of Law.

-Mrs. Devine is the first African-American female to serve on City Council and the first African-American to be elected At-Large.
+Mrs. Devine is the first African-American female to serve on City Council and the first African- American to be elected At-Large in 2002.
 She serves on numerous boards, commissions and civic organizations, including a past member of the Board of Visitors for Columbia College and the board of Junior Achievement.
 She is also a 2002 graduate of Leadership Columbia, sponsored by the Greater Columbia Chamber of Commerce.
 Mrs. Devine is also a member of the Liberty Fellowship class of 2013.

 Her contributions to her community are further expressed through her work with her church, Brookland Baptist, and her sorority, Delta Sigma Theta Sorority, Inc. The City projects she works diligently on are numerous.
 She was the co-chairperson on the Workforce Initiative Project (WIP) and also spearheaded the reorganization of the City's courts system.
 She remains involved as a liaison between the municipal judges and City Council.
 She also spearheads the City's annual National Youth Violence Prevention Week activities.

-Mrs. Devine has been a champion of many causes, but the development and empowerment of youth is a cause that touches her on a personal level.
-She continues to lead the city's efforts to develop more youth initiatives and works to further the community's commitment to anti-gang programs.
+Mrs. Devine has been a champion of many causes, but the development and empowerment of women and youth are causes that touch her on a personal level.
+She continues to lead the city's efforts to develop more youth initiatives and works to further the community's commitment to anti- gang programs.
 She has been involved with the development of the Police Athletic League (PAL), a program that blends public safety officers into activities in the City's parks.
 Mrs. Devine was also a leading force on City Council in support of the need for a gang study.
 This information has been used for the creation of programs to keep our youth out of gangs and also provide training for parents to recognize gang activities, signs and graffiti.
 Mrs. Devine serves as a mentor for youth who have aspirations of becoming a lawyer or pursuing a career in the legal profession.
 She has also participated in programs which have allowed youth to shadow her at her law firm.

 Devine helped to establish the City's Criminal Domestic Violence Task Force.
-Out of this initiative came the concept for the Mayor's Criminal Domestic Violence Walk.
+Out of this initiative came the concept for the Mayor's Walk Against Domestic Violence.
 Her idea for the walk was motivated by the need to increase awareness and provide education to citizens during Criminal Domestic Violence Awareness Month (October).
 The first walk was held in October 2007 and is now an annual event.

 Mrs. Devine has taken the lead for the Together We Can project, which was initiated between the City of Columbia and Richland School District One.
 It is an educational initiative that was formed to support and enhance student achievement, promote the district's success, and encourage the community to become more involved in Richland One's schools.

-Councilwoman Devine also initiated the Ultimate Wellness Challenge with staff at the Charles R. Drew Wellness Center.
-This comprehensive 12-week program challenged the citizens of Columbia to take charge of their own health, embrace healthy lifestyles, and make significant steps towards changing their lives for the better.
+Councilwoman Devine also initiated the Ultimate Wellness Challenge with the staff at the Charles R. Drew Wellness Center.
+This comprehensive 12-week program challenged the citizens of Columbia to take charge of their own health, embrace healthy lifestyles and make significant steps towards changing their lives for the better.

 She has continued to be a community champion for wellness and currently co-chairs the City's Let's Move Columbia initiative.
 Councilwoman Devine and Columbia's First Lady DeAndrea Benjamin are spreading the message of wellness and healthy lifestyles throughout the Midlands region of South Carolina.